Tanais: Venetian and Genoese Tana

-The city was refounded around the 14th century by the Venetians.
-It was later acquired by the maritime Republic of Genoa, who administered it 1332-1471 as Tana nel Mare Maggiore, being an important place for trade with the Golden Horde, like all their Black Sea colonies controlled by the Genoese Consul at Kaffa.
-It decayed again after 1368.
-In 1392, it was conquered by Timur.
+The name survived into the Middle Ages in Tana, an Italian trading colony established not on the ancient site but at what is now Azov, some 18.5 km farther south-southeast at the mouth of the main channel of the Don.

-The conquest of Central Asia by the Mongols had opened the Black Sea as a trading hub for goods from China, Persia, and parts of Russia.
-The Venetians settled in Soldaïa and Trebizond, but soon focused on Tana, which was better situated on both land and water trade routes.
+The Mongol conquest of Central Asia had opened the Black Sea as a hub for goods from China, Persia and Russia.
+The Venetians settled at Soldaia and Trebizond, but soon concentrated on Tana, better situated on both land and water trade routes.
 They would later settle in Maurocastro as well.
-Tana was the connecting point for the Danube, Polish and Persian trade routes, as well as the route beginning in Astrakhan that led to China.
-Giosafat Barbaro mentioned how six or seven trade galleys came from Venice every year for the silks and spices from Astakhan as well as other goods.
-He also described annual shipments of 40,000 cattle to Central Asia and caravans with 6000 animals that went to India.
-Among the goods traded in Tana were caviar, salted fish, wine, amber, salt, grain, fur, horses, and slaves, as well as spices and silk.
+Tana was the connecting point for the Danube, Polish, and Persian trade routes, as well as the route beginning in Astrakhan that led to China.
+Giosafat Barbaro mentioned how six or seven trade galleys came from Venice every year for the silks and spices from Astrakhan as well as other goods.
+He also described annual shipments of 40,000 cattle to Central Asia and caravans with 6,000 animals that went to India.
+Among the goods traded in Tana were caviar, salted fish, wine, amber, salt, grain, fur, horses and slaves, as well as spices and silk.

+The Republic of Genoa administered its own quarter from 1332 to 1471 as Tana nel Mare Maggiore, an important place for trade with the Golden Horde and, like all their Black Sea colonies, controlled by the Genoese Consul at Kaffa.

-In the fifteenth century Tana was a modestly-sized town mostly or entirely surrounded by walls with towers.
-Commercial rivals Genoa and Venice fortified their sections of the town.
-Byzantine and Russian quarters were near the Orthodox Church of St. Nicholas.
-There were Jewish and Zichian quarters as well.
+In the fifteenth century, Tana was a modestly sized town mostly or entirely surrounded by walls with towers, and the commercial rivals Genoa and Venice fortified their sections of the town.
+Byzantine and Russian quarters were near the Orthodox Church of St Nicholas, and there were Jewish and Zichian quarters as well.

-In 1438, the Great Horde under Küchük Muhammad advanced on Tana.
-Arsenio Duodo, the Venetian Consul to Tana sent Giosafat Barbaro as an emissary to the Tatars to persuade them not to attack Tana.
-Later, Barbaro was part of a group of less than fifty that drove off a hundred Circassian raiders.
+In 1438 the Great Horde under Küchük Muhammad advanced on Tana.
+Arsenio Duodo, the Venetian Consul to Tana, sent Giosafat Barbaro as an emissary to the Tatars to persuade them not to attack Tana.
+Later, Barbaro was part of a group of fewer than fifty that drove off a hundred Circassian raiders.